EAddario/taktzeit/README.md

 Values of 40 or less should complete within seconds with negligible resource consumption, while values approaching 50 will take exponentially longer and tax heavily the CPU.
 Values above 50 are **not** recommended, and values above 55 are ignored.

 Although overly simplistic in their implementation, each service is designed to be event-driven, concurrent, stateless, disposable  and capable of significant horizontal scaling.
-All the system's state is managed by backing services (*PostgreSQL, RabbbitMQ and Redis*).
+All of the system's state is managed by backing services (*PostgreSQL, RabbbitMQ and Redis*).

 When deployed in a Kubernetes cluster, a [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) (*HPA*) monitors the Worker's CPU and will create additional instances automatically (*up to 4 in this PoC*) whenever its utilization is above 50% for 15 seconds or more.
 As the combined Workers' CPU utilization falls below that mark, the HPA will terminate unneeded instances.